tomhicks/marvin-gaye/README.md

 {
   args: Array(Maybe(Any)), // the arguments that the function was called with
-  returnValue: Maybe(Any), // the return value of the function }
+  returnValue: Maybe(Any), // the return value of the function
+  time: Number, // the number of ms taken to execute the function }
 ```